Blaisorblade/dot-iris/correspondence.md

 - Notations such as `\overbar{V}⟦ g ⟧` or `\overbar{D}⟦ T ⟧` in the paper are
   translated to `Vs⟦ g ⟧` and `Ds⟦ T ⟧` in Coq.

-- In Coq, definition lists use constructors are represented using Coq's `list` data type, whereas singleton and merge operations are used in the paper (Fig. 3).
+- In Coq, definition lists are represented using Coq's `list` data type, whereas singleton and merge operations are used in the paper (Fig. 3).
 Our approach in Coq is influenced by the Coq development of pDOT by Rapoport et al.